-To report some non-emergency crimes you can file a police report online, or you can call the NYPD's 24-hour number for non-emergency calls and general information at 3-1-1.
+To report some non-emergency crimes you can file a police report online, or you can call the CHPD's 24-hour number for non-emergency calls and general information at 3-1-1.
 Crimes and suspicious activities that fall into this category are: (a) those that don't involve serious personal injury, property damage, or property loss; (b) ones in which there is no possibility that the suspect is still at the scene or is likely to return to the scene; and (c) ones for which an immediate response is not needed.
 If there is any doubt as to whether the situation is an emergency, it is always better to be on the safe side and call 9-1-1.

-New York Police Department - 1st Precinct
+Chicago Police Department - 1st District (001)

-The 1st Precinct is the precinct that covers our campus and the headquarters are located at:
+The 1st District/Beat 111 is the district/beat that covers our campus and the headquarters is located at: